 Summarising, I had a good time at the convention and in Helsinki itself.
 However the Finns had been unnecessarily lax in several areas of their arrangements; the inability to get into programme items was very frustrating, the journeying back and forth between the city centre hotels and the Messukeskus could get a bit wearing, the lack of nearby restaurants for a good lunch or dinner was disappointing, and the lack of sizeable socialising areas with well-served bars was a significant downer.
 In addition, Finland is hideously expensive.
 If the Finns wish to hold another Worldcon they will need to sharpen their act considerably and, of course, we will need to save like crazy to afford their prices.

-Elsewhere on this site on our seasonal news page, other Sasquan coverage can be found that includes: brief comment on the programme, film programme and our usual comprehensive listing of science programme items.
+Elsewhere on this site on our seasonal news page, other Helsinki coverage can be found that includes: a brief comment on the programme, film programme and our usual comprehensive listing of science programme items.
 Plus there is news of the 2017 World SF Society business meetings.